What's the Story?

 Review FINRA BrokerCheck.
 Here, you can view work history, any complaints, or past affiliations.

 Create the story.
-What’s your firm’s value proposition, and why is your practice, or this situation, the place to land for him or her?
+What’s your firm’s value proposition, and why is your practice, or this situation, the right place for this advisor to land?

 Understand the “what’s in it for me” factor.
-Think from the advisor’s point of view—how will he or she benefit from affiliating with your firm?
+Think from the advisor’s point of view—how will this individual benefit from affiliating with your firm?
 Draft a compelling argument discussing what your firm offers, as well as what you believe are the advisor’s pain points.
 You could include the following: